 The topic of todays post isn’t what we’re doing, it’s what others are doing, and why it might not be the best for our industry.

-Many of them still aren’t doing anything.
+Many agencies still aren’t doing anything for accessibility.

 It’s true.
 A common thing we see done on winery websites in 2021 is absolutely nothing.
 No effort being put into accessibility.
 And these aren’t DIY sites made by the winemaker, these are custom sites that the winery paid someone to build for them.